msteenhagen/opera-ficta/fictionalworks.md

 So where does that leave us?
 I've suggested we can actually perform a fictional work such as _The Trials of Arabella_.
 If one can perform a fictional work, then a fictional particular can exist actually.
 But the Encapsulation thesis entails that no fictional particular can exist actually.
 Such fictions are supposed to be encapsulated.

-Now we shouldn't get too worried, as it seems still fine to trick children to believe the Encapsulation Thesis if it makes them sleep better.
+We shouldn't get too worried; it seems still fine to trick children to believe the Encapsulation Thesis if it makes them sleep better.
 But as a philosophical thesis about fiction that thesis is untenable.
 (I'll present this argument more formally a few pages down.)

 # Against an argument against transfer